An American Romance: Production

 The film was part of a trilogy directed and produced by King Vidor consisting of war, wheat and steel.
 His films on war and wheat were The Big Parade (1925) and Our Daily Bread (1934).
 This was to be his steel industry epic film.

 Vidor came up with the story which he proposed to Eddie Mannix.
 Vidor then sent a telegram to author Louis Adamic, who wrote on the topic of immigration and labor.
 A The screenplay was ultimately credited to Herbert Dalmas and William Ludwig, representing a long list of contributing writers, including John Fante, and alternate titles.

 Vidor says the lead character was inspired by immigrants such as Andrew Carnegie, Charles Proteus Steinmetz, William S. Knudsen and Walter Chrysler.

 The film's working titles were America, This Is America, An American Story, American Miracle and The Magic Land.

-Vidor said "This project was a big love of mine for many years, I had many ideas: from the earth up into the air—lift—and doing it by colour, by the development and use of colour.
+Vidor said "This project was a big love of mine for many years, I had many ideas: from the earth up into the air—lift—and doing it by colour, by the development and use of color.
 And then it was the earth, the heavy earth, iron ore, getting more refined, more refined, until it finally flew into the sky as an airplane, you see, and only up, and it was all of America."

 Vidor initially wanted to cast Spencer Tracy as Steve Dangos, Ingrid Bergman as Anna and Joseph Cotten as the lead character's friend Howard Clinton.
-All three were unavailable, so cast in their place were Brian Donlevy as Dangos and Walter Abel as Howard Clinton. " I wasn't enough politician to be up front at the lunchroom and I got secondary casting," he said.
+All three were unavailable, so cast in their place were Brian Donlevy as Dangos and Walter Abel as Howard Clinton.
+"I wasn't enough politician to be up front at the lunchroom and I got secondary casting," he said.
 However in his memoirs he said he tested both Donlevy and Richards and "they came up surprisingly well.
-They were made up and tested in all the various ages from youth to full maturity called for in the script, and they gave performances of striking conviction.
+They were made up and tested in all the various ages from youth to full maturity called for in the script, and they gave performances of striking conviction."